 The kids visited Minette and me last December.
 Is it almost a year ago?
 Where did the time go!
 Politics in our beautiful country did not turn out as I would have liked, but it did happen exactly as I predicted!
 I see us steering the course of conflict as I saw it all these years ago while riding transport.
-Still, I continue to learn about life and had many years when I could put everything I learned about bacon to good use.
+Still, I continue to learn about life and had many years where I could put everything I learned about bacon to good use.

-The country voted for independence from Brittain!
+From Daily News New York, 7 October 1960.The country voted for independence from Britain!
 It breaks my heart because it was done for all the wrong reasons!
-I am in full support of independence from Brittain, but not for the reasons that the referendum was fought over.
-It ended up as a fight between the white English and Afrikaans speaking people which was merely a rehash of the Anglo Boer war, contrary to the efforts of Smuts and Botha to unite the groups after the war.
+I am in full support of independence from Britain, but not for the reason that the referendum was fought over.
+It ended up as a fight between the white English and Afrikaans speaking people which was merely a rehash of the Anglo-Boer war, contrary to the efforts of Smuts and Botha to unite the groups after the war.

 Still, there is an important lesson for me.
 No matter our circumstances, we can find in ourselves and in things around us reasons to be thankful.
 This is a tremendous human ability.
 Amidst the greatest injustice, we can hope!
 When all hope is lost, we can persevere, and we can hope, against hope!
 The strange thing that I learned over my life is that this kind of hope never disappoints!
 This too is part of the art of living!